websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/architecture/the-benefits-of-modularity.md

 ### Dependencies

 Modules have requirements and capabilities.
 The interaction between modules is a function of the capability of one satisfying the requirement of another and so on.
 Modules are published to artifact repositories, such as Maven Central.
-Module versioning schemes let you specify dependencies on particular module versions or version ranges.
+Module versioning schemes enable dependencies on particular module versions or version ranges.

 ### Reusability

-Modules that do their job well are hot commodities.
-They're reusable across projects, for different purposes.
+Modules that do their job well are reusable across projects, for different purposes.
 As you discover helpful reliable modules, you'll use them again and again.

 It's time to design a modular application.

 ## Example: Designing a Modular Application

-Application design often starts out simple but gets more complex as you determine capabilities the application requires.
-If a third party library already provides the capability, you can [deploy it with your app](../../liferay-internals/fundamentals/configuring-dependencies/resolving-third-party-library-package-dependencies.md).
+Application design often starts out simple but gets more complex as you determine an application's functionality.
+If a third party library already provides a capability, you can [deploy it with your app](../../liferay-internals/fundamentals/configuring-dependencies/resolving-third-party-library-package-dependencies.md).
 You can otherwise implement the capability yourself.

 As you design various aspects of your app to support its function, you must decide how those aspects fit into the code base.
 Putting them in a single monolithic code base often leads to tight coupling, while designating separate modules for each aspect fosters loose coupling.
-Adopting a modular approach to application design lets you reap the modularity benefits.
+You can reap the benefits of modularity by adopting its approach to application design.

 For example, you can apply modular design to a speech recognition app.
-Here are the app's function and required capabilities:

 *Function*: interface with users to translate their speech into text for the computer to understand.